 Best Places to Visit in Ankara

 * The award winner magnificent Museum of Anatolian Civilizations which will take you deep into the Paleolithic Age and gradually walk you to our times with impressive displays, the most important ones being from Neolithic Catalhoyuk site.

 * The Citadel of Ankara which overlooks the city and embraces some old neighborhoods from the late Ottoman Empire, a great site for enthusiasts of photography.

 *The Ataturk Mausoleum is the eternal resting place of Ataturk, the founder of the Republic of Turkey.
 It was finished in 1953 and Ataturk's casket was transferred here.
 The Mausoleum is adorned with statues, reliefs, and embellishments created by many of Turkey's artists.
 The Mausoleum is gracefully adorned with and relief's and also has a museum section where Ataturk's personal belongings are displayed.

 Why a Private Tour with a Professional Guide?

 It is not the largest, but being the capital of Turkey, there is a recognizable population and it is not easy to drive on your own in this big city.
-The best way to explore the city with escorted tours.
-By booking a fully escorted tour, you would avoid the stress of driving and be navigating yourselves as well as the long ticket queue to the sites and get a better understanding of its history by benefiting from your guides knowledge and expertise.
+The best way to explore the city is booking a private tour to avoid the stress of driving and be navigating yourselves as well as the long ticket queue to the sites and get a better understanding of its history by benefiting from your guides' knowledge and expertise.